Controlled-Controlled-Phase Gates for Superconducting Qubits Mediated by a Shared Tunable Coupler: Discussion and Outlook

 The proposed protocol can be modified in a number of ways to account for different experimental conditions.
-In presence of strong charge noise the operating point of the coupler $\omega_c^\text{op}$ could be lowered, thus reducing charge noise sensitivity at the cost of longer gate times.
-Further, the refocusing scheme can be adapted to result in a Net-Zero total applied flux, a technique known to reduce sensitivity to long-term correlated flux noise if present~\cite{Rol2019}.
-To reduce leakage errors, flux pulses could be individually optimized to harness destructive interference between multiple transitions~\cite{Shevchenko2010,Glaser2021} and ensure local adiabaticity~\cite{Roland2002}.
-In general, a refocusing scheme similar to the one presented can also be applied in other superconducting qubit architectures.
+In the presence of strong charge noise the operating point of the coupler $\omega_c^\text{op}$ could be lowered, thus reducing charge noise sensitivity at the cost of longer gate times.
+Furthermore, the refocusing scheme can be adapted to result in a net-zero total applied flux, a technique known to reduce sensitivity to long-term correlated flux noise if present~\cite{Rol2019}.
+To reduce leakage errors, flux pulses could be individually optimized to harness destructive interference between multiple transitions~\cite{Shevchenko2010} and ensure local adiabaticity~\cite{Roland2002}.
+In general, a refocusing scheme similar to that presented can be applied in other superconducting qubit architectures.
 For example, in systems with two-qubit couplers and simultaneous interactions~\cite{Baker2021} it could provide greater control of all interaction terms and shorter gate durations.
 Moreover, the number of qubits connected to the coupler could be increased further, allowing for strong and controllable many-body Hamiltonians with application in variational algorithms and Hamiltonian simulations.
 Finally, in the context of quantum applications, the investigated architecture is a promising candidate for the implementation of variational algorithms designed to solve optimization problems.
 In particular, the problem Hamiltonian for MAX-3-SAT problems can be directly implemented by the generalized controlled-phase gate, providing an improvement in speed and accuracy over a gate decomposition into single- and two-qubit gates.